muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 First of all, we decided to replace Arduino board with Raspberry Pi.
-This was for a number of reasons: it seemed that we didn't really need low-level capabilities of Arduino, and I didn't feel like writing everything in <del>retarded</del> dialect of C used by Arduino.
+This was for a number of reasons: it seemed that we didn't really need low-level capabilities of Arduino, and I didn't feel like writing everything in the <del>retarded</del> dialect of C used by Arduino.
 Moreover, sophisticated cube solving algorithms required quite a lot of memory, that Arduino cannot provide.

-Standard version of Raspberry Pi did not have enough GPIO pins, so we got a [Compute Module Development Kit](https://www.raspberrypi.org/products/compute-module-development-kit/).
+The standard version of Raspberry Pi did not have enough GPIO pins, so we got a [Compute Module Development Kit](https://www.raspberrypi.org/products/compute-module-development-kit/).
 That one is really cool: not only it has a way more convenient pinout with 45 controllable pins, but it also has two camera slots.
 We were so happy with it that we bought two more boards for future projects :)